-Butter is a solid, high-fat food that is usually made from cow’s milk.
-It can also be produced from the milk of goats, sheep or buffalo.
+Butter is a solid, high-fat food usually made from cow’s milk.
+It can also be produced from the milk of goats, sheep, or buffalo.

 It’s created by churning or shaking cream until it separates into solid and liquid parts called butterfat and buttermilk, respectively.
 The butterfat is what becomes butter.

-Cream is used because it’s higher in fat than milk, so it produces more butter.
+Cream is used because it’s higher in fat than milk, thus producing more butter.

-Just one tablespoon (14 grams) contains about 100 calories and 11 grams of fat, 7 of which are saturated fat.
+Just 1 tablespoon (14 grams) packs about 100 calories and 12 grams of fat, 7 of which are saturated (

 In the small amounts usually consumed, butter does not provide many vitamins and minerals.
-However, one tablespoon contains 7% of the RDI for vitamin A (1).
+However, 1 tablespoon (14 grams) may contain 11% of the DV for vitamin A (

-Butter is made from cream and is high in fat, containing only trace amounts of protein and carbs.
+Butter is made from cream and high in fat, containing only trace amounts of protein and carbs.

-Anything made from the milk of mammals is considered to be dairy.
+Anything made from the milk of mammals is considered dairy.

 Since butter is made from milk, it’s a dairy product.

-Despite this, it is often allowed on dairy-free diets.
+Despite this, it’s often allowed on dairy-free diets.
 While this might seem contradictory, there are several explanations.

-People who can’t tolerate dairy usually have problems with either the proteins or carbohydrates in milk.
+People who can’t tolerate dairy usually have problems with either the protein or carbs in milk.

-Those with a milk allergy have an allergic reaction to the proteins found in milk, while those who are lactose intolerant cannot digest lactose, the main carbohydrate in milk.
+Those with a milk allergy have an allergic reaction to the protein, while those who are lactose intolerant cannot digest lactose, the main carb in milk.

-Additionally, some people who have irritable bowel syndrome may do better avoiding lactose (2).
+Additionally, some people with irritable bowel syndrome (IBS) may do better avoiding lactose (

-However, unlike most dairy products, butter contains mostly fat and very little protein and carbs.
-Therefore, people who must follow a lactose-free diet or avoid dairy for other reasons are usually able to eat it without problems (1).
+However, unlike most dairy products, butter contains very low amounts of lactose.
+Therefore, people who must follow a lactose-free diet are usually able to eat it without problems (

+However, this is not the case for everyone.
 Even though butter contains almost no protein, even trace amounts can cause a reaction.
-This means it is not safe for people with a milk protein allergy.
+This means it should not be considered safe for people with a milk protein allergy.

 Butter contains only trace amounts of lactose, which makes it different from most other dairy products.

-Lactose-intolerant people can consume up to 12 grams of lactose at a time without symptoms, and one tablespoon of butter contains nearly undetectable levels (3).
+Lactose-intolerant people can consume up to 12 grams of lactose at a time without symptoms, and 1 tablespoon (14 grams) of butter contains nearly undetectable levels (

-Even though you might use more than one tablespoon when cooking or baking, it would be impossible to use enough to reach the 12-gram lactose limit just by eating butter.
+Even though you might use more than this amount when cooking or baking, it’s impossible to reach the 12-gram lactose limit just by eating butter.

-For this reason, butter is well tolerated and fits in most lactose-free diets.
+For this reason, butter is well tolerated in most lactose-free diets.
 Only those who are highly sensitive to lactose may experience symptoms.

-Bottom Line: Butter is very low in lactose, and one cup contains only 0.1 grams.
+Butter is very low in lactose, with 1 cup (227 grams) offering only 0.1 grams.
 For this reason, it fits easily into most lactose-free diets.

-While some people may need to limit their saturated fat intake, most people can consume moderate amounts of saturated fat without worries.
+While some people may need to limit their intake, most people can consume moderate amounts of saturated fat without worry.

-In fact, there’s evidence that dairy fat may benefit your health.
-This is largely due to its conjugated linoleic acid (CLA), which is a naturally occurring trans fat.
+In fact, there’s evidence that dairy fat may benefit your health due to its conjugated linoleic acid (CLA) content.

-Studies on CLA indicate that it may have health benefits, such as preventing the buildup of plaque in arteries, increasing bone mass, reducing the risk of cancer and regulating immune function and inflammation (7, 8, 9).
+Studies on CLA indicate that it may have health benefits, such as preventing plaque buildup, increasing bone mass, reducing your risk of cancer, and regulating immune function and inflammation (

 Keep in mind that since butter is high in fat, it’s also high in calories.
-It is therefore best to avoid eating it in large amounts.
+Therefore, it’s best to avoid eating it in large amounts.

 If you’re lactose intolerant and have symptoms when eating dairy, there are some things you can do to reduce the lactose content.

-It’s possible to reduce the lactose content of butter even further by using it to make either clarified butter or ghee.
+It’s possible to reduce the lactose content of butter even further by using it to make clarified butter, also called ghee.

 Clarified butter is almost pure butterfat that’s created by melting butter until the fat separates from the water and other milk solids.
-The fat layer is then be removed.
+The milk solids are then removed.

-This causes less lactose to enter your intestine at a time.
-For this reason, full-fat dairy is probably better tolerated than low-fat dairy (3).
+This causes less lactose to enter your intestines at a time.
+For this reason, full-fat dairy is probably better tolerated than low-fat dairy (

 Several studies show that slowly increasing the amount of lactose you consume over the course of two weeks can improve your tolerance to lactose.

-Bottom Line: There are several things you can do to reduce lactose in dairy products or help you tolerate them better.
-This includes clarifying butter, eating dairy with meals and increasing your intake gradually.
+You can reduce lactose in dairy products or tolerate them better by using clarifying butter, eating dairy with meals, or increasing your intake gradually.

-The following dairy products are low in lactose and are often tolerated on dairy-free diets:
+The following dairy products are low in lactose and are tolerated by some people who follow a dairy-free diet:

-- Yogurt: Yogurt contains roughly 5% less lactose than milk, but it's often well tolerated because the bacteria in yogurt can digest the lactose (14).
+- Yogurt.
+Though it contains only 5% less lactose than milk, yogurt is often well tolerated because the bacteria in it can digest this carb (

-- Kefir: Kefir contains very little lactose because the bacteria and yeast used in the fermentation process break it down (15).
+- Kefir.
+Kefir provides very little lactose because the bacteria and yeast used in the fermentation process break it down (

-- Some cheeses: Certain types of cheese contain little or no lactose.
-Mozzarella and Swiss cheese contain between 0–3%.
-Aged cheeses, such as Parmesan, Gouda or hard cheddar, contain between 0–2% (16).
+- Some cheeses.
+Certain types of cheese harbor little or no lactose.
+Mozzarella and Swiss contain 0–3%, while aged cheeses, such as Parmesan, Gouda or hard cheddar, have 0–2% (

-Several other dairy products are low in lactose.
-This includes yogurt, kefir, lactose-free milk and some types of cheese.
+Several other dairy products are low in lactose, including yogurt, kefir, lactose-free milk, and some types of cheese.